N.Korea warns of naval tensions during search for slain S.Korean | Law-Order

 N.Korea warns of naval tensions during search for slain S.Korean

-North Korea said on Sunday it is searching for the body a South Korean official killed by its troops, but warned that South Korean naval operations in the area threatened to raise tensions.
-North Korean leader Kim Jong Un issued a rare apology on Friday for the fatal shooting of the South Korean fisheries official in North Korean waters.
+North Korea said on Sunday it is searching for the body a South Korean official killed by its troops, but warned that South Korean naval operations in the area threatened to raise tensions by intruding across a disputed sea border.
+North Korean leader Kim Jong Un issued a rare apology on Friday for the fatal shooting of the South Korean fisheries official in North Korean waters, according to Seoul.

-Seoul then urged Pyongyang to further investigate the fatal shooting and suggested it could be a joint probe by the two sides.
 South Korea's military has accused the North's soldiers of killing the man, dousing his body in fuel and setting it on fire near the sea border.
-North Korean state news agency KCNA said on Sunday that the country's authorities were considering ways to hand over the body to the South if it is found.
+After South Korean President Moon Jae-in convened a ministers' meeting to discuss North Korea on Sunday, the presidential Blue House reiterated calls for Pyongyang to allow a joint investigation into the killing.
+It urged the restoration of military communication hotlines that the North severed earlier this year as relations soured.

 - READ MORE ON: